dawah-wadah/imGir/docs/component-hierarchy.md

   A single comment for a post or comment.

 10) CommentsDetail/CommentsDetailContainer
-  Houses any voting data(pending), as well as replies
+  Houses any voting data(pending), as well as replies id

 11) ImagesIndex/ImagesIndexContainer
   Will contain all the images for a single post.